truenas/documentation/content/SCALE/GettingStarted/FirstTimeLogin.md

 Clicking the *Guide* button opens the TrueNAS Documentation Hub in a new tab.

-Clicking the *About* button brings up links to the TrueNAS Documentation Hub, the TrueNAS Community Forums, the FreeNAS Open Source Storage Appliance GitHub, and the iXsystems homepage.
+Clicking the *About* button brings up links to the TrueNAS Documentation Hub, the TrueNAS Community Forums, the FreeNAS Open Source Storage Appliance GitHub repository, and the iXsystems homepage.
 {{< /tab >}}

 {{< tab "Power" >}}